Marklogic-retired/marklogic-data-hub/examples/load-binaries/README.md

 1. Install the Hub into MarkLogic (if necessary)

-1. Load the sample pdf.
+## Loading the Sample PDF
+1. Click on the **Entities** Tab at the top.
 1. Click on the Guides entity on the left.
-  1. Click on the "LoadAsXml" input flow.
+1. Click on the "LoadAsXml" or "LoadAsJson" input flow.
-  1. Click on the "Run Flow" button.
 1. Browse to the input folder.
 1. Expand the "General Options" section.
 1. Add ,\\.pdf,'.xml' to the end of "Output URI Replace".
-It should look something like: /Users/yourname/data-hub/examples/load-binaries,'','\\.pdf','.xml'
+It should look something like:
+***nix**
+`/Users/yourname/data-hub/examples/load-binaries/input,'',\\.pdf,'.xml'`
+**windows**
+`/c:/Users/yourname/data-hub/examples/load-binaries/input,'',\\.pdf,'.xml'`
 1. Change "Document Type" to "binary".
 1. Scroll down and press the "RUN IMPORT" button.

+## Browsing the sample data
 1. At this point you have loaded the sample data.
-You can browse the data via [QConsole](http://localhost:8000/qconsole) or by searching the REST endpoint on the Staging Http Server [http://localhost:8010/v1/search](http://localhost:8010/v1/search). *Your port may be different if you changed it during setup*
+You can browse the data by clicking on the **Browse** tab at the top.

 # Ingesting Binaries